StupidProAArsenal/UniqueHub/README.md

 # Do you log info's
 No, I did not put any logging

-# Will this game hub be paid with few game's
+# Will this game hub be paid with few games
 Never, This game hub is 100% Free!

 # When i execute it says 404 not found, What do i do?